sourcegraph/handbook/content/talent/types_of_interviews.md

   -  Details: you will be preparing a 45-minute presentation, to be shared with the Hiring Manager and Account Executive(s) on the team.
 Please use [this presentation](https://docs.google.com/presentation/d/1d9yZwfTn72oRSZPcjt-mBVbkWR8kWBTyNI3xHKrypJg/edit#slide=id.g9f9a1da303_0_3) as a guide for the conversation.
 The goal of the presentation is to help us get to know you better as a person and as a professional.
 Primary themes include your bio/work history, how you approach building and process, and the types of customers with whom you’ve worked in the past. ** If you have any issues accessing the above presentation, please email recruiting@sourcegraph.com and we will help you!

 - RSD team collaboration with Sales Development
-  -  Interviewer(s): Head of Sales Development
+  -  Interviewer(s): Head of Sales Development.
   -  Duration: 30-45 minutes.
   -  Details: during this stage in the interview process, you meet with our Head of SDR to discuss your approach to prospecting & pipe gen, and your experience partnering with the SDR team.
 Our team may share current strategies and challenges to understand how your past experience can help the team achieve success.